Stephen Wise Free Synagogue: Rabbi Edward Klein

-Rabbi Klein served as the compass for the synaguoge from 1949 until 1981, and as Rabbi Emeritus until his death in July 1985.
+Rabbi Klein served as the compass for the synagogue from 1949 until 1981, and as Rabbi Emeritus until his death in July 1985.
 His work at SWFS first started while he was in Rabbinical training.
 After his ordination he was invited to serve as Assistant Rabbi under Stephen Wise.
 Social Activism guided by ethics proved him to be a community minded voice who strongly believed in equality and social inclusion.
 In 1973 he choose to share his pulpit with the first female Assistant Rabbi in the US, Rabbi Sally Priesand.
-A portion of his papers (1920-1981) can be found in The Rabbi Edward Klein Memorial Library at Stephen Wise Free Synagogue.
+A portion of his papers (1920–1981) can be found in The Rabbi Edward Klein Memorial Library at Stephen Wise Free Synagogue.

 Rabbi Sally Priesand

-Rabbi Sally Priesand, America’s first ordained female rabbi, began serving in 1972, the same year she was ordained.
+Rabbi Sally Priesand, America's first ordained female rabbi, began serving in 1972, the same year she was ordained.
 Her attention to the congregation extended far beyond her speeches.
 She was very active in the Hebrew School and paid attention to how she would be shaping a new generation of youth while Assistant, and eventually Associate Rabbi.
 When Rabbi Klein had a stroke in 1978, she led this house through his return to the pulpit in his wheelchair on September 30, 1978.
 She left the following year when larger politics prevented her from leading the congregation herself.
 Rabbi Brickner soon arrived from Washington, DC.